City of Detroit Rental Property Lead Clearance

 The City is redoubling its effort to make all rental property “lead-safe” on a very ambitious two-year schedule.
 It has been reported that the City is hiring seven more inspectors and is outsourcing some inspections to three private inspection contractors.
 It is reported that the City inspectors will be focusing their efforts on multi-family properties and outsourcing inspections on the smaller properties.
 The City believes based on the outlined phased enforcement plan that all rental property within the City of Detroit could be compliant within two years!

 These changes will generally ramp up enforcement and put additional pressure on owners to comply, especially pertaining to older property with significant maintenance issues.
-Owners will be given some time to comply and enforcement can be anticipated based on the zip code schedule or compliance zone schedule to be developed.

-It is possible that new enforcements efforts will substantially increase local Lead Inspector/Risk Assessor and hazard control/painting firms workload, thereby increasing prices.
+It is possible that new enforcement efforts will substantially increase local Lead Inspector/Risk Assessor and hazard control/painting firms workload, thereby increasing prices.
 Therefore, it is recommended that Owners start getting work done if possible before this new enforcement push occurs!

 Six percent of all Detroit children tested in 2004 had lead poisoning, three times the national average.
 The City of Detroit firmly believes education can be improved and crime can be reduced by reducing child lead exposures.

-Progress is being made...but there is still some work to be done...
+but there is still some work to be done...

 Lead is heavy.
 The release of lead dust and paint chips can easily be controlled by using drop cloths and plastic barriers.
 Lead dust is easily cleaned from most surfaces by common cleaning techniques.
 Most child lead exposures are preventable.

-Enforcement by zip code has been proposed
+Enforcement by zip code has been implemented

 Based on Detroit News and City of Detroit estimates, only 5-10% of rental property is in compliance as of 2017.